Student Finance Policies

 |= Percent of Title IV aid earned|

 |**The total number of days in the semester includes weekends, but does not include any scheduled breaks of more than five days.|

-A student's withdrawal date is determined by the University as (1) the date the student began the University's withdrawal process or officially notified the Registrar's Office of intent to withdraw; or (2) the midpoint of the semester for a student who leaves without notifying the University; or (3) the student's last date of attendance at a documented academically related activity.
+A student's withdrawal date is determined by the University as (1) Official Withdrawal - the date the student began the University's withdrawal process or officially notified the Registrar's Office of intent to withdraw; or (2) Unofficial Withdrawal - the midpoint of the semester for a student who leaves without notifying the University or the student's last date of attendance at a documented academically related activity.

 University's Portion to be Returned